-Bangladesh country profile - BBC News
+Bangladesh profile

 1975 - A military coup sees founding president Sheikh Mujibur Rahman and most of his family members killed, putting an end to civilian rule.

-1979 - Second parliamentary elections brings former army chief Ziaur Rahman's Bangladesh Nationalist Party (BNP) to power.
+1979 - Second parliamentary elections brings former army chief Ziaur Rahman's Bangladesh Nationalist Party to power.

-1981 - Ziaur Rahman assassinated during abortive military coup.
+1981 - President Ziaur Rahman assassinated during abortive military coup.

-1982 - General Ershad assumes power in army coup.
+1982 - General Hussain Muhammad Ershad assumes power in coup.
 He suspends the constitution and political parties.

-1991 - Fifth parliamentary elections, brings the BNP under Zia's widow, Khaleda Zia, back to power.
-The country returns to a parliamentary system of government.
+1991 - The country returns to a parliamentary system of government.

+2006-2008 - Political crisis sees leaders of both major parties briefly detained.

+2014-17 - Bangladesh faces a campaign of violence by Islamists against bloggers, atheists and secular intellectuals.